-This scale is used by meateorologists to indicate the stregnth of an oncoming hurricane, and uses five different levels, or categories, to help people to quickly and easily understand the potential impact that the storm will have.
+This scale is used by meteorologists to indicate the strength of an oncoming hurricane and uses five different levels, or categories, to help people quickly and easily understand the potential impact that the storm will have.

 Below we have republished this resource, as well as providing a link to download the official NOAA version.